|Long, short and mini.|

 Eric Madis is a Pacific Northwest recording artist and internationally recognized guitar instructor known for his musical diversity, mastery of acoustic, electric and slide guitars and his warm and energetic vocals.
-His acoustic music blends Piedmont and Delta blues, jazz, country, and Hawaiian music.
-His ensemble music blends his Chicago and Texas blues experience with arrangements influenced by Count Basie and Duke Ellington big bands and contemporary groups such as the Allman Brothers Band, the Mothers of Invention and the Pat Metheny Group.
+His acoustic music blends Piedmont and Delta blues, jazz, country, and Hawaiian slack key.
+His bluesy jazz and jazzy blues group music is influenced by decades of playing experience in gospel, Western Swing, Southern rock, country and Hawaiian music.

 Eric grew up surrounded by music, from Sons of the Pioneers cowboy songs to Broadway show tunes to the operas of Puccini and Verdi.
 His mother, an opera singer named Isabelle Bellis, had Eric start piano lessons at the age of 9.
 Eric took up guitar at the age of 10, inspired by guitarist Grady Martin with Marty Robbins, and that same year performed "Michael, Row the Boat Ashore" for hundreds of youths at a Denver theatre.
 His first band the Phynx of Babylon, formed in 1966 and co-led by singer-guitarist Steve Simmons, played music of the Byrds and other sixties folk-rock.